 While choosing a new mattress without fiberglass can help you feel secure in your choice, it’s also vital to pick a bed with a firmness that matches your sleeping style.
 Choosing the wrong mattress for your needs can leave you waking up sore or stiff.
 Most likely, sleeping on a too-soft or too-firm mattress will leave you with a case of back pain.

 Shoppers should consider their sleeping position and body type as they shop.
 These factors determine how they press down on a mattress.

 What if, despite your best efforts, you find yourself with a mattress that’s too soft or too firm?
 Well, this potential situation is why we always recommend choosing a mattress with a lengthy sleep trial.
 Most sleepers know within a few months if a mattress isn’t right for their needs.

 However, there are ways to change a mattress’s feel.
 The most common way is to roll a mattress topper across the bed’s surface.
 For example, a firm mattress topper can revive a mattress that’s softened with age.

 The majority of people sleep on their sides, but some prefer their backs or stomachs.

 Side sleepers need a mattress with more cushion than other types of sleepers.
 They usually place greater strain on their shoulders and hips due to the way their body weight is distributed.
 If the pressure builds up in the shoulders and hips, side sleepers may wake up stiff or in pain.
-Soft to medium feel mattresses for side sleeping can prevent morning aches and pains.
+Soft to medium feel mattresses for side sleeping can help minimize pressure and prevent morning aches and pains.